ynori7/datesforhumans/README.md

 ### Caveats
 - Note that if it's July 17 and you request "next August", you'll get August 1.
 However if you say "in 1 month" you'll get August 17.
 It's worth noting there are edge cases where it's January 30 and you say "in 1 month" (returns March 2nd).
+- Results are unpredictable if you give it nonsensical strings like "in 2 weeks ago" or "next potato at 3pm".